 Will you work with my stones?

 We will work with your existing stones for remakes.
+We like to work with heirloom stones and charge a $500 setting fee.
 However, we discourage clients from purchasing their own stones for custom projects with us.
 We always ask that you let us quote you on stone pricing because most likely we will have the best price to offer you.
-We can also help you pick the stone that fits with the designed project and works best with your lifestyle.
+We can also help you pick the stone that fits with the designed project and the one that works best with your lifestyle.

 Will you use my gold?

 We can and are happy to but gold may need to be added to complete the new piece.
 We can discuss whether or not using your metal will make sense for the project.